shaliulab/idoc_docs/docs/how-to-build/Breadboard-Enclosure.md

 #### 5. Blue light LED strip

-TODO Need explanation from Sayed
+You may carry experiments with animals expressing an optogenetic tool that might be sensitive to red light.
+To be able to see and handle the chambers in IDOC, while also avoiding the undesired activation that could be produced by turning on standard white light, we installed a dim blue light LED strip that allows the experimenter to see while keeping the optogenetic activation at a minimum.

-During experiments, we provide a minimum light for the flies to make sure we do not activating the opsin channels.
-From our in vivo patch clamp electrophysiology data we figured out that only high intensity blue light can active the channel, while it is safe at low light intensity.
-Therefore, we illuminate the setup enclosure with a very dim blue light (less than 1µW/mm2)
+From our *in vivo* patch clamp electrophysiology data, we see that only high intensity blue light can cause problems.Therefore, we illuminate the setup enclosure with a very dim blue light (less than 1µW/mm2).
+Skip this step if you don't need light.

 ![Blue-light-installation.PNG](/assets/Images/Blue-light-installation.PNG)